 Jeffrey A. Elliott is the Chief Executive Officer (CEO) for VHS.
 Prior to joining VHS, Jeff was the President/CEO of Advanced Academics, one the leading providers of online education for public school students in the United States.
 There he led the company’s pioneering strategy to serve at-risk students and the deployment of its comprehensive online learning model.
 Before then, he served as Vice President of Development for the Wright Group/McGraw-Hill where he oversaw three divisions of this leading educational publishing company.
 He is a graduate of University of Chicago Graduate School of Business and University of Missouri School of Journalism.
 Email: Jeff Elliott or call: 978.450.0411.

 Carol Ribeiro is the Chief Operating Officer (COO) for VHS.
-Carol joined VHS in 1999 and as a VHS teacher developed and delivered the NetCourse Business Marketing and the Internet.
-Currently, she is responsible for overall management of operations for VHS, including management of school services, finance and accounting, and human resources.
-Prior to her work in education, she managed systems for UNUMProvident Companies, Inc. Carol received her Bachelor of Science degree in Computer Information Systems from Bentley University and her MBA from Clark University.
-She is also a Fellow of the Life Management Institute (FLMI).
+She has over 20 years of experience developing and administering online education programs.
+Carol is responsible for overall management of operations at VHS, including management of school services, finance and accounting, technology services and support, and human resources.
+Prior to her work in online education, she managed systems development for UNUM/Provident Companies, Inc. Carol holds a Bachelor of Science degree in Computer Information Systems from Bentley University and an MBA from Clark University.
+She is also a Fellow of the Life Management Institute (FLMI), and a licensed MA educator (Business 5-12).
 Email: Carol Ribeiro or call: 978.450.0503.

 Daniel Barstow is Development Director at VHS and he works with staff to develop ideas and proposals for new funding from federal, foundation and corporate sources..
 He has a deep history in developing innovative educational solutions.
 He founded and directed the Center for Earth and Space Science Education at TERC, was President of the Challenger Center for Space Science Education, and was a senior Project Manager at the Concord Consortium.
 He is a nationally regarded expert in ESS, climate and energy education.
 He has been a PI or co-PI on over a dozen NSF and NASA-funded projects in science education, technology and policy reform.
 He is a co-founder of the Climate Literacy Network, was a member of the National Academy of Science panel on America’s Climate Choices, and PI of Windows on Earth, creating software used by astronauts on the International Space Station.
 Email: Daniel Barstow of call: 978.450.0426